gergelj/gergelj.github.io/_projects/2021-11-21-relational-normalization.md

 importance: 1
 category: work
 related_publications:
+github_repo: rel-norm
 ---

-Don't you sometimes get a sudden idea that it keeps melting your brain until you start working on that?
-An itching sensation that stays with you no matter night or day.
-Well, the idea that kept my mind busy for the last couple of days was the idea of an application for relational modeling.
-I know, it doesn't sound that interesting but it was interesting enough for me to do a bit of research and to start working on it.
+Don’t you sometimes get a sudden idea that just keeps buzzing in your mind until you start working on it?
+That persistent itch that doesn’t go away, day or night?
+Recently, I had one of those moments with the concept of an application for relational modeling.
+It might not sound thrilling to everyone, but it intrigued me enough to dive into some research and start developing it.

-I needed a compact little console application which would take a relational schema description as an input and spit out a whole bunch of decomposed relational schemas as an output.
-This would expedite my tasks - as a teaching fellow - and it would enable faster test reviews.
-This statement shows how far to the extremes a programmer could go: developing an app from scratch for days for the sake of saving an hour or two reviewing student's tests.
-But, be it a little bit of time-saving, it is time-saving in the end; so I jumped to work on the app.
+I needed a compact console application that would take a relational schema description as input and generate a series of decomposed relational schemas as output.
+This tool would streamline my tasks as a teaching fellow and facilitate faster test reviews.
+It’s a testament to how far a programmer might go: spending days developing an app just to save an hour or two reviewing student tests.
+But even a small time-saving is still time-saving, so I jumped right into it.

-I chose Java as a programming language because it suits the purpose of the app.
-I could have gone with a script language like Python or Javascript but I found the collection operations a bit cumbersome in those languages.
-Java seemed okay and the object-oriented behaviour fit perfectly for the use case.
-I also used Maven as a build automation tool because I wanted to unit-test my methods.
+I chose Java for this project because it suited the app’s needs well.
+Although I could have used a scripting language like Python or JavaScript, I found their collection operations a bit cumbersome.
+Java’s object-oriented approach fit perfectly for this use case, and I used Maven as a build automation tool to unit-test my methods.

-I found it really interesting how fast I was able to finish the development of this app.
-I guess I was just enthusiastic about the topic.
-The fact that this piece of software would literally help me in my work made this developing process fun and easy.
+I was pleasantly surprised by how quickly I completed the development of this app.
+My enthusiasm for the topic played a big role in this, and knowing that this software would directly aid my work made the development process both enjoyable and efficient.

+More about the project on [github](https://github.com/{{ site.github_username }}/{{ page.github_repo }}).